 Paddington Bear has become one of the most iconic British fictional characters over the past 60 years and the coins created to celebrate him are understandably well sought after.
 With four different designs to collect, the Paddington 50p coins are a worthy addition to any collection and the perfect starting point for any young collectors.

-If you have any questions about the Paddington collection or anything mentioned in this article, don’t hesitate to contact us here.
+If you have any questions about the Paddington collection or anything mentioned in this article, don’t hesitate to get in touch using our contact form.